 International law provides opportunities to resolve international issues, often resulting from customary practices.
 However, international law has, compared to domestic law, no central authority to enforce the regulations.
 Domestic law can utilize penalties to implement laws, such as imprisonment.
 International law, however, uses treaties for common agreements among state parties.

 The Arms Trade Treaty, ATT, regulates the trade of conventional arms on an international level.
-The treaty covers small arms, battle tanks, warships, and combat aircrafts.
+The treaty covers small arms, battle tanks, warships, and combat aircraft.
 The treaty entered into force in December 2014.

 The ATT aims to reduce illicit arms trade and human suffering as a result of the irresponsible transfer of arms.
 Furthermore, the ATT aims to enhance regional stability and security and promote transparency and accountability of countries involved in weapon trade.
-Nevertheless, ATT does not put restrictions on specific types or quantity of arms that a state is allowed to buy, sell, or possess.
+Nevertheless, ATT does not put restrictions on specific types or quantities of arms that a state is allowed to buy, sell, or possess.
 Additionally, ATT does not influence domestic gun control laws or policies on individual firearm ownership.

 The ATT was the result of an almost twenty-year-long process, including advocacy, diplomacy efforts, and many meetings.
 In July 2012, after a two-week-long conference, North Korea, Iran, and Syria blocked the final text.
 Therefore, supporters moved to the UN General Assembly that then endorsed the ATT by votes.
 156 states agreed, three disagreed, and 23 states gave abstentions.
 The treaty was then opened for signature.